 Due Quotes (16 quotes)

 If you are on the side whence the wind is blowing you will see the trees looking much lighter than you would see them on the other sides; and this is due to the fact that the wind turns up the reverse side of the leaves which in all trees is much whiter than the upper side.

 In human freedom in the philosophical sense I am definitely a disbeliever.
 Everybody acts not only under external compulsion but also in accordance with inner necessity.
-Schopenhauers saying, that a man can do as he will, but not will as he will, has been an inspiration to me since my youth up, and a continual consolation and unfailing well-spring of patience in the face of the hardships of life, my own and others.
+Schopenhauer’s saying, that ‘a man can do as he will, but not will as he will,’ has been an inspiration to me since my youth up, and a continual consolation and unfailing well-spring of patience in the face of the hardships of life, my own and others’.
 This feeling mercifully mitigates the sense of responsibility which so easily becomes paralysing, and it prevents us from taking ourselves and other people too seriously; it conduces to a view of life in which humour, above all, has its due place.

 Is there a due regard to be had, … for the golden tongue of wisdom, that relisheth all not by imagination but true judgement.

-Its not quite as exhilarating a feeling as orbiting the earth, but its close.
+It’s not quite as exhilarating a feeling as orbiting the earth, but it’s close.
 In addition, it has an exotic, bizarre quality due entirely to the nature of the surface below.
-The earth from orbit is a delight - offering visual variety and an emotional feeling of belonging down there.
+The earth from orbit is a delight - offering visual variety and an emotional feeling of belonging “down there.”
 Not so with this withered, sun-seared peach pit out of my window.
 There is no comfort to it; it is too stark and barren; its invitation is monotonous and meant for geologists only.

-The fact that man produces a concept I besides the totality of his mental and emotional experiences or perceptions does not prove that there must be any specific existence behind such a concept.
+The fact that man produces a concept ‘I’ besides the totality of his mental and emotional experiences or perceptions does not prove that there must be any specific existence behind such a concept.
 We are succumbing to illusions produced by our self-created language, without reaching a better understanding of anything.
 Most of so-called philosophy is due to this kind of fallacy.

 Worry is interest paid on trouble before it falls due.